ASaiM/documentation/framework/workflows/index.rst

 .. _framework-workflow:

 Workflows
 =========

-Several workflows populate ASaiM Galaxy instance, to help microbiota data processing and analyses.

-In the :ref:`main workflow <framework-workflows-analyses-microbiota-sequences>`, microbiota data are processed from raw sequences to taxonomic and functional assignations.
-This workflow is complex.
-It was split in several sub-workflows, which can be used as it.
+To orchestrate tools and help users with their analyses, several workflows populate ASaiM framework.
+They formally orchestrate tools in a defined order and with defined parameters, but they are customizable (tools, order, parameters).

+The :ref:`main workflow <framework-workflows-analyses-microbiota-sequences>` processes from raw sequences to produces accurate and precise taxonomic assignations, multi-level functional results and taxonomically-related metabolism information, in few hours on a commodity computer.

+Other workflows are also proposed for comparative analyses.

 .. toctree::
     :maxdepth: 2

     usage
     microbiota_data_analyses
-    microbiota_data_pretreatments
-    microbiota_data_taxonomic_analysis
-    microbiota_data_functional_analysis
+    comparative_analyses